Slim-Beatnik/backend_module02_project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 Features:
-  1. I was able to create the CI configuration with uv, and I added an additional setup action.yaml that is used to install uv that I can simply refere to in every
+  1. I was able to create the CI configuration with uv, and I added an additional setup action.yaml that is used to install uv that I can simply refere to in every action that requires it.